-When you start learning to code via a coding bootcamp, like Flatiron School, you find yourself thrust into a chaotic environment.
-There's a lot of collaboration and making new friends, self-learning and self-discovery, and there is some panicking and hecticness.
+When you start learning to code via a coding boot camp, like Flatiron School, you find yourself thrust into a chaotic environment.
+There’s a lot of collaboration and making new friends, self-learning, and self-discovery, and there is some panicking.

 The worst thing you can do is psych yourself out and allow that to deter your motivation.
 More often than not, I’ve seen fellow classmates become bewildered by the amount of material thrown at us in such a small amount of time and then soar through the concept of “learning by doing.”

-When you're playing music on your phone from Spotify, you're connecting to a server, another computer, via an HTTP request.
-When you're paying for something with a credit card, the transaction is sent from the credit card machine to a server maintained by your bank which will respond whether the transaction was approved or denied.
-Additionally, your computer is sending a HTTP request (hence, URLs start with http://
+When you’re playing music on your phone from Spotify, you’re connecting to a server, another computer, via an HTTP request.
+When you’re paying for something with a credit card, the transaction is sent from the credit card machine to a server maintained by your bank which will respond whether the transaction was approved or denied.
+Additionally, your computer is sending an HTTP request (hence, URLs start with http://) when you want to visit a website.
+The website's response to your request is in the form of HTML, CSS, and Javascript, and other functionality that your browser translates to look aesthetically pleasing frontend and experience.

-This is how a computers communicate with each other:
+This is how computers communicate with each other:

 This brings us to the next section about APIs.